Art & History Museums – Maitland Board Of Directors 2014-2015

 Andrea Bailey Cox

 Executive Director & CEO

-Andrea Bailey Cox has extensive leadership experience through her work in museums and the non-profit sector over the past 15 years.
-Ms. Cox’s past experience includes leading the Maitland Historical Society; managing collections at the Wellesley College Art Department; supervising outreach programming at the Fuller Craft Museum; program marketing at the Maitland Art Center and at the Girl Scouts of Citrus Council.
-Ms. Cox serves on the Florida Association of Museums Program Committee, and Awards Committees and is a past Board Member.
-She has been nominated as an Orlando Business Journal’s Women Who Mean Business Woman to Watch and Girl Scouts’ Woman of Distinction.
-She mentored at Camp CEO.
-B.A. in Art History from New College of Florida, Rollins College Crummer School of Business Management Program.
+Andrea Bailey Cox has extensive leadership experience through her work in museums and the non-profit sector over the past 16 years.
+Ms. Cox’s past experience includes leading the Maitland Historical Society; managing collections at the Wellesley College Art Department; supervising outreach programming at the Fuller Craft Museum; and program marketing at the Maitland Art Center and at the Girl Scouts of Citrus Council.
+Ms. Cox has recently been honored with the Martin Bell Scholarship at Rollins’ Crummer Graduate School of Business providing full tuition for the Executive MBA program.
+Ms. Cox is a current MBA candidate at the Crummer School.
+Ms. Cox is a past Board Member of the Florida Association of Museums.
+She has been nominated as an Orlando Business Journal’s Women Who Mean Business Woman to Watch, an Orlando Business Journal’s 40 under 40, and Girl Scouts’ Woman of Distinction.
+Ms. Cox’s bachelor’s degree is in Art History from New College of Florida.

 407.539.2181 x 257